jrgifford/Windows8FartApp/readme.md

-﻿So, I *was* originally going to build this fart app thing, but then I realized that Microsoft didn't like me doing that:
+﻿So, I *was* originally going to build and release this fart app thing but then I realized that Microsoft didn't like me releasing it:

 ![WHATTT](https://lh4.googleusercontent.com/-0fDT80RNxLo/T1DIldZmdLI/AAAAAAAAARI/TKQftjV_YXI/s816/this-sucks.PNG).